kivy-garden/garden.xpopup/README.md

     - `XMessage`, `XError`, `XConfirmation` - templates for often used notifications.

     - `XProgress` - a popup with progress bar.

+    - `XLoading` - a popup with a gif image.

 * `XForm` - a simple basis for the UI-forms creation.
 For more information, see `form.py`.
 Subclasses: